hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Supported API Categories (Services)

 The API categories for DSCC grows in accordance to the expansion of the DSCC services that are going to released in future.
-Current services that are available as recorded today is:
+Current services that are available, as recorded today:

 1. DataOps Manager
 2. Event Audit